 Closing date: 31 December 2025

-ESA’s OPEN CALL FOR PROPOSALS FOR KICK-STARTS (BASS ARTES 4.0) is always open.
+ESA’s OPEN CALL FOR PROPOSALS - KICK-STARTS (BASS ARTES 4.0) is always open.
 This means that businesses from any sector can apply for Kick-Starts throughout the year.

 Competitive Calls